pycoder2000/DailyWordPro/README.md

   - Click on the word to search for it on Google for further exploration.
 - **Beautiful UI**: Clean and minimal design with hover effects and customizable colors that adapt to macOS's light and dark modes.
 - **Custom Word Bank**: Integrates with your Google Sheet for easy customization of words.
+- **Settings Menu**: Configure your Google Sheet, reset save location, view about information, and exit the app.

 ---